 - H. Lee White Marine Museum – $10,000

 Funding is available to organizations within Onondaga, Madison, Cortland, Cayuga and Oswego counties for all stages of collaboration — from exploration and due diligence to implementation.

 For more information, visit www.cnycf.org/partner.

-Established in 1927, the Central New York Community Foundation encourages local philanthropy by supporting the growth of a permanent charitable endowment for the betterment of the region.
-The Community Foundation is the largest charitable foundation in the region with assets of more than $130 million.
-It awards close to $6.5 million in grants to nonprofit organizations annually and since its inception has invested more than $100 million in the community.
-The Community Foundation serves as the steward of charitable legacies for individuals, families and corporations through the administration of nearly 600 funds.
-The organization also serves as a civic leader, convener and sponsor of special initiatives designed to strengthen nonprofits that address the region’s most pressing challenges.
+Established in 1927, the Central New York Community Foundation encourages local philanthropy by supporting the growth of permanent charitable endowments for the betterment of the region.
+The Community Foundation is the largest charitable foundation in the region with assets of more than $172 million.
+It awarded $9.5 million in grants last year to nonprofit organizations and since its inception has invested nearly $130 million in the community.
+The Community Foundation serves as the steward of charitable legacies for individuals, families and businesses through the administration of nearly 650 funds.
+The organization also serves as a civic leader, convener and sponsor of special initiatives designed to strengthen local nonprofits and address the region’s most pressing challenges.